 Due to the size of this vessel, she will remain in our courtyard and current position whilst undergoing all conservation work.
 The majority of the work is treatment based and will be carried out by our specialist boat conservator Kelvin with support from Norfolk Museums Service conservator David.
 As they carry out the repair work and treatment procedures, they will be able to share this with the volunteers and museum staff to ensure that their knowledge in collections care and conservation is preserved.

-Is currently undergoing the necessary work which will see all of the damaged and worn surface removed, along with any lose areas of paint – which so far has come in many layers.
+Is currently undergoing the last of all necessary work which will see all of the damaged and worn surface removed, along with any lose areas of paint – which so far has come in many layers.
 We are beginning to get an understanding of just how much paint has been applied over the years and it highlights the importance of stripping back the boat to uncover its history and functions as both a leisure and fishing boat.